-Getting started requires some equipment and of course the wax.
-Waterproofing uses beeswax and paraffin wax or candle wax melted together.
+Getting started requires some equipment and, of course, the wax.
+Waterproofing uses beeswax and paraffin wax or candle wax to melt together.
 The melted wax is painted onto the fabric.

 With all waterproofing projects, the fabric to be waterproofed must be clean before you start.